 Remember, organ sewing machine needles don’t come in a variety pack.
 But on the brighter side, they’re all-purpose 80/12 needles.
 Plus, they make the best quilting needles out there.
 These needles are specially designed for Brother sewing machines.
 Nonetheless, they work exceptionally well on other home sewing machines.

-Organ offers the most needles for the price.
+The organ offers the most needles for the price.
 Though branded “Organ needles,” they’re a product of Brother company.
 Therefore, there’s zero chance that they’ll skimp on quality.

 4. SCHMETZ Universal 130/705 H Sewing Machine Needles